Healthcare in Italy: National Health Service

 The National Health Service was created in 1978.
 Healthcare is provided to all citizens and residents by a mixed public-private system.
 The public part is the national health service, Servizio Sanitario Nazionale (SSN), which is organized under the Ministry of Health and is administered on a regional basis.
 The state sets the Essential Levels of Care_{it} that each region must guarantee by law to all its inhabitants.
 By 2023, healthcare expenditure accounted for 80% of the total budget of Italian regions.
 The public fund allocation for the National Health Service fund for 2014 was 109,902 billion euros.

-Family doctors are entirely paid by the SSN, must offer visiting time at least five days a week and have a limit of 1500 patients.
+Family doctors are entirely paid by the SSN, must offer visiting time at least five days a week, and have a limit of 1500 patients.
 Patients can choose and change their GP, subject to availability.
 Prescription drugs can be acquired only if prescribed by a doctor.
-If prescribed by the family doctor, they are generally subsidized, requiring only a copay that depends on the medicine type and on the patient's income (in many regions all the prescribed drugs are free for the poor).
+If prescribed by the family doctor, they are generally subsidized, requiring only a copay that depends on the medicine type and on the patient's income (in many regions, all prescribed drugs are free for the poor).
 Over-the-counter drugs are paid out-of-pocket.
-Both prescription and over-the-counter drugs used to be sold only in licensed shops (farmacia), although a 2006 law decree liberalised the sale of over-the-counter drugs in supermarkets and other shops (parafarmacia).
+Both prescription and over-the-counter drugs used to be sold only in licensed shops (farmacie), until a 2006 law decree liberalised the sale of over-the-counter drugs in supermarkets and other shops (parafarmacie).
 In a sample of 13 developed countries, Italy was sixth in its population-weighted usage of medication in 14 classes in 2009 and fifth in 2013.
-The drugs studied were selected on the basis that the conditions treated had a high incidence, prevalence and/or mortality, caused significant long-term morbidity, incurred high levels of expenditure and significant developments in prevention or treatment had been made in the last 10 years.
+The drugs studied were selected on the basis that the conditions treated had a high incidence, prevalence and/or mortality, caused significant long-term morbidity, incurred high levels of expenditure, and significant developments in prevention or treatment had been made in the last 10 years.
 The study noted considerable difficulties in cross-border comparison of medication use.